-To select the type of grooving, place the cursor over the desired icon and press the twocolor key.
+To select the type of grooving, place the cursor over this icon and press the two-color key.

-Selection of the starting point of the grooving operation in the center of the groove or at the starting point of the groove:
+Selection of the starting point of the grooving operation in the center of the groove:

 The roughing process of the grooving starts at the center and goes on in the direction of the starting point.
 Once the starting point has been reached, it returns to the center and goes on in the direction of the final point until the end of the roughing operation.